Chapter 4121-15 Code of Ethics

 (B) Prohibited conduct

-(1) No industrial commission member, the administrator of workers' compensation, bureau of workers' compensation board of directors member, commission employee, bureau employee, ombudsperson, or employee of the office of the ombudsperson shall do any of the following acts:
+(1) No industrial commission member, the administrator of workers' compensation, bureau of workers' compensation board of directors member, commission employee, or bureau employee shall do any of the following acts:

 (a) Solicit or accept anything of value from anyone doing business with the commission or the bureau;